-|The American Red Cross received donated in-kind services and materials valued at approximately $61.35 million in fiscal 2016, according to its Audited Consolidated Statement of Activities for the year ended June 30, 2016.|
+|The American Red Cross received donated in-kind services and materials on which it placed a value of approximately $67.93 million in fiscal 2017, according to its Audited Consolidated Statement of Activities for the year ended June 30, 2017.|

-According to Note 1 of the Red Cross consolidated audit regarding Contributed Services and Materials:
+According to the Red Cross consolidated audit of June 30, 2017 (Note 1(k), Contributed Services and Materials):

 "...
-Contributed services for the year ended June 30, 2016 includes the services of approximately 11,200 volunteers.
-The Organization recorded contributed services revenue and related expense for the year ended June 30, 2016 of approximately $36 million.
-During year ended June 30, 2016, the Organization developed systems to track the contributed services of certain volunteers...for the first time.
-Of the $36 million recorded in 2016, $31 million related to these volunteers, primarily reflecting volunteer efforts in support of disaster services and services to the Armed Forces."
+Contributed services for the year ended June 30, 2017 includes the services of approximately 13,100 volunteers.
+The Organization recorded contributed services revenue and related expense of approximately $40 million and $36 million, for the year ended June 30, 2017 and 2016, respectively.
+Of the $40 million and $36 million recorded in 2017 and 2016, respectively, $31 million related to volunteer efforts in support of disaster services and services to the Armed Forces."

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found by clicking on "About CharityWatch" from the navigation bar and then clicking on "Criteria & Methodology".]

-"The American National Red Cross is offering a lump sum special election window from September 1st through October 14, 2016 to terminated vested participants with the option to either cash out their retirement benefit or take an immediate annuity, which was actuarially reduced for early commencement.
-The option was made available to former employees who terminated their employment prior to July 1, 2016, were vested in the Retirement System of the American National Red Cross and were not receiving monthly payments.
-Special election window payments will be made upon submission of election forms starting in November 2016."
+"The Organization offered a lump sum special election window from September 1 through October 14, 2016.
+This option was made available to former employees who terminated their employment prior to July 1, 2016, were vested in the Plan and were not receiving monthly payments.
+The special election window provided the participants the option to cash out their retirement benefit or take an immediate annuity, which was actuarially reduced for early commencement.
+Special election window payments totaling approximately $106 million were made upon submission of election forms starting in November 2016.

-|According to the American National Red Cross tax filing for the fiscal year ended June 30, 2016 (IRS Form 990, Schedule J, Part III, Compensation Information, Supplemental Information):|
+|According to the American National Red Cross tax filing for the fiscal year ended June 30, 2017 re: Compensation, Supplemental Information (IRS Form 990, Schedule J, Part III):|